Exactly What It Says on the Tin

 - InuYasha Tenseiga is famous for being the sword that cannot cut.
 In truth, what it cannot cut are living bodies and physical objects.
 It's a sword designed to cut the very spirit.
 Any being not of the living world such as spirits can be killed by this sword.
 Any human souls cut by this soul are not destroyed but are cleansed, their souls rescued from hell and able to move on.
 If the Pallbearers of the Afterlife are in the process of taking a recently deceased soul away from its body, by cutting them, Tenseiga can actually restore the dead back to life (although only once per life).
+This was in fact how he and Rin got acquainted—and also the first time he showed some measure of sympathy.
 As a result, its major reputation is that it's a Healing Shiv capable of saving a hundred lives with a single swing.

 - Katana from The Outsiders has a katana that not only removes the soul from the body of its victim, but traps the soul in the blade.

 - Hercules includes an apparent reference to this in the scissors with which The Fates cut the "thread of life," a cord they cut to send the soul of a mortal being to the underworld.
 (It turns out to be somewhat of a Chekhov's Gun, because when they try to cut the thread to send Hercules to the underworld, it turns out that Hercules is no longer mortal.)